 - Do not break the Roleplay Hierarchy.
 For example, you cannot emote about flying cars if cars do not exist in the game.
 Even if you were roleplaying an insane person, it is best to avoid references to things which could never exist in the game or things like celebrities.
 Doing so will only make you seem like someone who is intent on ruining the game for others.
 In a world where roleplay is the primary method of delivering content, the setting and world must be maintained in order to keep the immersion for all players intact.
 For more examples, please see the Roleplay Hierarchy section, or post a question on the forums.

 - Adult roleplay must only be conducted with characters over 16 years old.
-Characters over 16 will have generic descriptions of 'young' instead of teen.
+Characters over 16 will have generic descriptions of 'young'.
 If the adult roleplay becomes non-consenting in any way, at any point in the roleplay, the best way to end the scene in an IC manner is to do a fade-to-black.

 - Fade-to-black scenes must be posted in the game itself (not just decided out-of-character).